7. The App Class

 App structure

 As you should know by now, a BagaWork app consists of different pages.
-However, that is not enough for a BagaWork app to work.
-For example, the computer would have no idea about which of your pages that should be shown to the user first (when the app starts), so something more is needed.
+However, that is actually not enough for a BagaWork app to work.
+For example, the computer would have no idea about which of your pages that should be shown to the user when the app starts, so something more is needed.
 Therefor, a BagaWork app also consists of an App

 Creating the App